An exposition on finite dimensionality of Chow groups: Introduction

-Our argument in this direction is minor modification of the argument present in the approach of Voisin in \cite{Vo}, where she deals with the case of zero cycles.
-First we recall various notions representability in the second sense, denoted as "finite dimensionality" of Chow groups of codimension $p$-cycles and show their equivalence.
-The key point is to use the Roitman's result on the map from the two-fold product of the Chow variety to $\CH^p(X)_{\hom}$ saying that the fibers of this map is a countable union od Zariski closed subsets in the product of Chow varieties.
-Then after having this equivalent notions of "finite dimensionality" in hand we proceed to the main theorem.
+Our argument in this direction is a minor modification of the argument present in the approach of Roitman in \cite{R}, Voisin in [\cite{Vo}, Chapter 10, Section 1], where the authors deal with the case of zero cycles.
+First we recall various notions of representability in the second sense, denoted as "finite dimensionality" of Chow groups of codimension $p$ cycles and show their equivalence.
+The key point is to use the Roitman's result on the map from the two-fold product of the Chow variety to $\CH^p(X)_{\alg}$ saying that the fibers of this map is a countable union of Zariski closed subsets in the product of Chow varieties.
+Then after having these equivalent notions of "finite dimensionality" in hand we proceed to the main theorem.

-{ \textbf{Acknowledgements:} The author would like to thank the hospitality of Tata Institute Mumbai, for hosting this project. }
+{ \textbf{Acknowledgements:} The author would like to thank the hospitality of Tata Institute Mumbai and Harish Chandra Reserach Institute, India, for hosting this project.
+The author also thanks the anonymous referee for careful reading of the manuscript and for advising the author about the improvements of certain technical points in the paper.}